-(This course serves as the lab component for BIO 202: Human Anatomy & Physiology II.)
+This course serves as the lab component for BIO 202 unless administrative approval is granted.

 BIO 205: Pregnancy and Postpartum Fitness (3 semester hours)

 This course covers the physical and physiological changes bodies undergo during and after pregnancy.
 You will learn a variety of exercises and modifications that have been specifically designed for pregnancy, along with how to assess which exercises are appropriate in each trimester.